wojtczyk/model/README.txt

 Sample data files for applications should end up here in the model directory.
+These are 3D models :)